Skip to main content

 Course Practicalities

-The PG Diploma in Social Work Studies is a full-time professional course that involves five full days in college or five full days in practice.
-Practice placements are an integral part of the course.
-You are required to complete two 14-week fieldwork placements, for at least one of which you will be required to move outside Cork.
-The course is split roughly 50/50 between college academic work and practice placements.
-Students on the Diploma in Social Work Studies go on placement to a wide variety of practice contexts all over Ireland and in Year 2 have the option to do an international social work placement.
+The Post Graduate Diploma in Social Work Studies (PDSWS) is a full-time professional programme that involves five full days of college work (blended course delivery, one day live online, 2 days asynchronous, and 2 days face-to-face on campus – subject to change) or five full days in practice / on the job learning.
+Practice placements / on the job learning are an integral part of the course.
+You are required to complete two 14-week fieldwork placements / on the job learning, for at least one of which you will be required to move outside Cork.
+The course is split roughly 50/50 between college academic work and practice placements / on the job learning.
+Students on our PDSWS programme go on placements to a wide variety of practice contexts all over Ireland and in year 2 have the option to do an international social work placement.
+Students on the PDSWS (apprenticeship) return to their employer for on the job learning instead of a placement.

 Assessment

-You will undertake a wide variety of academic and practice assessments.
-You are assessed through group projects, enquiry-based learning assignments, reflective portfolios and learning journals, essays, research presentations, and a minor dissertation.
+You will undertake a wide variety of academic and practice / on the job learning assessments.
+You are assessed through group projects, enquiry-based learning assignments, reflective portfolios, learning journals, essays, videos, research presentations, and a minor dissertation.

 Why Choose This Course